neonkore/Nunicode/README.md

 What it can do:

-* Enable internatiolization in your application
-* Provide Unicode-enabled stdlib-like functions for strings
 * UTF encoding and decoding
 * Correct strings collation on encoded UTF strings using default Unicode collation (DUCET)